‘Our fathers were our models for God, if our fathers bailed, what does that tell you about God?’

 The film isn’t perfect, in fact it’s messy in parts.

 The acting is sometimes uneven.
-The actors playing peripheral characters struggle a bit, and a few lines are delivered with misplacedrm enthusiasm.
+The actors playing peripheral characters struggle a bit, and a few lines are delivered with misplaced enthusiasm.
 The star Michael Koch is also spotty in places, but when he’s good, he’s really good, his hurt feels real, his joy is palpable, and his singing voice is a spot on Mullins.

 There are places in the movie that fall into traps that for some reason are common to faith-based movies.
 The set and set pieces